Banking On An Evening Prayer

 This rabid, ill, physical lover

-Ill, yes, potently with desire,
+Ill, yes, potently, with desire

-He serenades thee, to soak his fire,
+Look how he serenades thee to soak his fire

-and bottles of twilight ink.
+and full bottles of twilight ink.

-Mercy help, he is wasted
+Mercy help, O he is wasted

-Blind to the halves of love;
+Blind to the halves of love:

 Sincere only to cold indulgence.